-Praxis Care Group operates a Governance Committee.
-This Committee was originally set up in response to SORP 2000 and the Turnbull Report as a vehicle for managing risk.
-The Committee will oversee all governance matters relating to the organisation within the context of the overall responsibilities of the main Board which cannot be delegated as outlined in the document "Matters reserved for the Board".
+Praxis Care operates a Governance Committee set up in response to SORP 2000 and the Turnbull Report as a vehicle for managing risk.
+The Committee oversees all governance matters relating within the context of the overall responsibilities of the main Board which cannot be delegated as outlined in the document "Matters reserved for the Board".
 The Risk Management Policy and Risk Register evaluate the likelihood and severity of potential risks and the systems that are in place to mitigate exposure to these risks.
-The register is maintained by the Charity and reviewed by the Governance Committee at every meeting with changes in the risk profile reported to the Board at every meeting.
+The register is reviewed by the Governance Committee at every meeting with changes in the risk profile reported to the Board at every meeting.
 The Board is satisfied that appropriate steps are being taken to mitigate exposure to risks identified.